School security systems, like any large network, can be difficult to maintain.

 Equipment and Cabling

-One of the biggest opportunities you have around standardization comes from your physical hardware.
+One of the biggest opportunities around standardization comes from your physical hardware.

-When you can’t tell your integrator partner which cable they need to make a repair or you need to consult a spreadsheet just to figure which camera mount fits a specific brand of camera, school safety suffers.
+When you can’t tell your integrator partner which cable they need to repair or you need to consult a spreadsheet just to figure out which camera mount fits a specific brand of camera, school safety suffers.

 Fortunately, all of this is entirely preventable.

-To do this, take some time to inventory your existing security solution and determine exactly what you need in order to keep your system operational.
-Review every component within your system, from the camera brands to the types of cable you use in order to keep everything connected.
+To do this, take some time to inventory your existing security solution and determine exactly what you need to keep your system operational.
+Review every component within your system, from the camera brands to the types of cable you use to keep everything connected.

-Once you have that information, your goal is to reduce the number of part types that your system relies on to maintain coverage across school grounds.
+Once you have that information, you aim to reduce the number of part types your system relies on to maintain coverage across school grounds.

 Depending on the complexity of your district, this could mean:

-Creating a set of standards across your entire school district can drastically reduce irritations that both school administrators and security professionals experience when trying to maintain and expand your surveillance system.
+Creating standards across your entire school district can drastically reduce the irritations that both school administrators and security professionals experience when trying to maintain and expand your surveillance system.

 By determining which equipment you need and sticking to it over a longer period, you reduce installation frustration as well as strain on spending and inventory.